SystmOne primary care

 The SystmOne database contains various tables for events, medications, registrations, and so on, which have been processed, pseudonymised, and made available within the OpenSAFELY-TPP database.
 Some additional custom tables are also created, for instance to make administrative and geographic grouping information available (like household membership) without disclosing of identifiable patient data (like addresses).

-Clinical, referral, and consultation events are coded in SystmOne using an augmented version of CTV3 Read codes.
+Clinical and consultation events are coded in SystmOne using an augmented version of CTV3 Read codes, and also available using SNOMED codes.
 These are available in the OpenSAFELY-TPP database in the

 CodedEvent table.
 Each row is made up of a patient identifier, an event code, an event date, and an additional interaction identifier linking the event to a specific patient–service interaction, such as a GP consultation, getting bloods, receiving test results, updating contact details, and so on (perhaps confusingly, this is called the "consultation" identifier).
 There may also be an additional numeric value stored, for instance if the code relates to a physiological measurement.

 Medications are coded using DM+D codes, and are available in the

 Vaccination table contains information on administered vaccinations, identified using either the target disease (e.g., influenza), or the vaccine product (e.g., Optaflu).